Back to the main blog

 What we really want is simple: we want a shadow folder AA\prime to appear identical to the user's folder AA to all applications that are using the regular file system APIs, with the ability to quickly configure a small set of override files, whose contents are instead read from memory.
 We also want any writes to folder AA\prime to be written to the in-memory override store instead of to disk.
 In short, we want a proxy folder with configurable overrides, and we are happy to keep the override table entirely in memory.
 Then, we can spawn our shadow window inside this proxy folder, and achieve perfect disk-level independence.

 Crucially, we need kernel-level support for the folder proxy, so that any running code can continue calling read and write syscalls without any changes.
-One approach is to create a kernel extension13 that registers itself as a backend for the shadow folder in the kernel's virtual file system, and implements the simple behavior outlined above.
+One approach is to create a kernel extension that registers itself as a backend for the shadow folder in the kernel's virtual file system, and implements the simple behavior outlined above.

 On Linux we can do this at the user level instead, with FUSE ("Filesystem in Userspace").
 FUSE is a kernel module that already exists in most Linux distributions by default, and proxies the file system calls out to a user-level process.
 This makes implementing the folder proxy even simpler.
 A toy implementation of the folder proxy could look like the following, here presented in C++.